Will My Doctor Charge Me to Write a Medical Source Statement?

 If you have a mental impairment, your disability paperwork should include a letter from your doctor describing your ability to:

-• understand, remember and carry out instructions, and
+• understand, remember, and carry out instructions

-• respond appropriately to supervision, coworkers, and work situations.
+• respond appropriately to workplace stressors, and

 Boost Your Chance of Being Approved